jozefg/drafts/constructive-proofs.markdown

 describe properties we're interested in.
 The way to do this is actually trivial, algebraic data types!

-Put simply, the type of our ADT is our proposition, the constructors are proofs, and pattern matching our are elimination rules or ways to actually use our proof.
+Put simply, the type of our ADT is our proposition.
+The constructors are introduction rules and pattern matching is a way of using results.

 So, what interesting propositions can we state with vanilla ADTs?
 Still not that much unfortunately.